⚠️ This AI-generated report synthesizes publicly available information. AI can make mistakes. Please double check information in this report.

 |---|---|---|

-| Price/Sales (TTM) | 1.02 | The Price-to-Sales (P/S) ratio values the company based on its revenue, often used for companies with volatile earnings or in early growth stages. |
+| Price/Sales (TTM) | 1.07 | Indicates how much investors are willing to pay per dollar of a company's revenue over the past twelve months, often used for companies with volatile earnings or in early growth stages. |

-| Price/Book (MRQ) | 0.61 | The Price-to-Book (P/B) ratio compares a company's market value to its book value, indicating how much investors are willing to pay for each dollar of net assets. |
+| Price/Book (MRQ) | 0.64 | Measures how much investors are willing to pay for each dollar of a company's book value, indicating its valuation relative to its net assets. |

-| EV/EBITDA | 7.64 | Enterprise Value to EBITDA (EV/EBITDA) is a valuation multiple that compares the total value of a company to its earnings before interest, taxes, depreciation, and amortization, offering a comprehensive view of valuation. |
+| EV/EBITDA | 7.83 | Compares a company's Enterprise Value to its earnings before interest, taxes, depreciation, and amortization, offering a comprehensive valuation metric that accounts for debt. |

-| Return on Equity (TTM) | -0.13 | Return on Equity (ROE) measures a company's profitability in relation to shareholders' equity, indicating how efficiently a company is generating profits from its equity investments; a negative value indicates losses. |
+| Return on Equity (TTM) | -12.84 | Measures a company's profitability in relation to shareholders' equity, indicating how much profit the company generates for each dollar of equity. |

-| Operating Margin | 0.17 | Operating margin reveals the percentage of revenue left after covering operating expenses, indicating the efficiency of a company's core business operations. |
+| Operating Margin | 17.49 | Represents the percentage of revenue left after paying for operating expenses, indicating a company's operational efficiency and profitability from its core business activities. |

 | Company | Market Cap (B) | P/E Ratio | P/B Ratio | Revenue Growth (%) | Operating Margin (%) |